dibikhin/tic-tac-toe-cli-oop-go/README.md

 ## How to

 Get someone and play locally in your terminal using keyboard only.
-Cannot play w/ computer yet so can play with yourself at worst :)
+Cannot play w/ computer yet so can play with yourself at worst :) See how to run below.

 ## Getting Started

 ### Prerequisites
 - Install [Go](https://golang.org/doc/install) (tested on go1.15.7 linux/amd64)
+- Zero dependencies

 ### Installing
 Not needed, runs as is, just clone:
 ```
-$ cd my_projects
+$ cd my_projects/
 $ git clone https://github.com/dibikhin/tic-tac-toe-go.git
 ```

 ## Running the tests
 ```
-$ cd tic-tac-toe-go
-$ cd game/
+$ cd tic-tac-toe-go/
-$ go test -v
+$ make test
 ...
 >PASS
 >ok      tictactoe/game  0.010s